sfitzpatrickchapman/sfitzpatrickchapman/README.md

 ### Hello there! 👋

 My name is Scott Fitzpatrick and I recently graduated from Chapman University with a computer science degree in May 2022.
-During the summer, I worked as a research assistant/Unity developer to create research-capable visualization software for VR motion data.
+As a research assistant, I have been working to create research-capable visualization software for VR motion data with Unity and Unreal Engine.

 - :mag_right: My primary interests are game engines, computer graphics, game development, and general software development.
 - 🖥️ I am currently working on a Unity music visualizer that uses MIDI tracks as input instead of general audio files.